Natural Sciences - Research article Open Access Logo

 Abstract

-In this study, we synthesized GaxZn1-xO (x = 0, 0.01, and 0.02) nanoparticles via a simple, low-cost, and environmentally friendly method using orange peel extract as a stabilizing agent.
+GaxZn1-xO (x = 0, 0.01, and 0.02) nanoparticles were synthesized via a simple, low-cost, and ecofriendly method using orange peel extract as a stabilizing agent.
+Research on such green synthesis approaches for Ga-doped ZnO remains limited.
 The crystal structure and thermoelectric properties of the samples were investigated.
-The results indicated that gallium (Ga) doping positively influenced the crystal structure, enhancing the temperature-dependent electrical conductivity of ZnO.
-Specifically, the Ga-doped ZnO sample with 2 at.% Ga (GZO-2) exhibited an electrical conductivity of approximately 64.3 S/cm at 1068 K, which is over 29 times higher than that of undoped ZnO.
-Furthermore, the power factor of this sample reached approximately 56 uW/mK2 at 1068 K, representing an increase of over 193%.
-These findings demonstrate the potential of Ga doping for enhancing the thermoelectric performance of ZnO through microstructural modifications in the crystal lattice.
+Gallium (Ga) doping improved the crystal structure and temperature-dependent electrical conductivity of ZnO.
+In particular, the Ga-doped ZnO sample with 2 at.% Ga (GZO-2) exhibited an electrical conductivity nearly 30 times higher than that of undoped ZnO at 1068 K. Furthermore, the power factor of this sample reached approximately 56 mW/mK2 at 1068 K, nearly twofold higher than that of undoped ZnO.
+Additionally, the reduced grain size enhanced grain boundary scattering, markedly decreasing thermal conductivity.
+Therefore, GZO-2 exhibited the highest figure of merit, approximately 2.5 times higher than that of undoped ZnO.
+These results highlight the novelty of using agricultural-waste-derived orange peel extract in green synthesis and demonstrate the effectiveness of Ga doping in enhancing the thermoelectric performance of ZnO through microstructural modification.

 Comments